-Alprazolam is the most prescribed anxiety drug on the market today.
-You may know it by its trade name,**_ Xanax_**.
+Alprazolam is one of the most prescribed anxiety drugs on the market today.
+You may know it by its trade name, Xanax.
 Alprazolam appears to be very effective for anxiety, but it's also something you need to strongly think about before you decide to utilize this type of medication.

 Using Alprazolam For Anxiety

 Alprazolam is one of the most prescribed medications in the world.
-One might say that it's prescribed too often, because most people are given Alprazolam by doctors, not psychologists, and no medicine should be a person's first choice when they're trying to control their anxiety.
-Medicines need to be a last resort, after you've tried non-medicinal options.
-Take my free 7 minute anxiety test to find out more about the options for you.
+One might say that it's prescribed too often, because most people are given Alprazolam by doctors, not psychologists.
+No medication should be a person's first choice when they're trying to manage their anxiety, rather medication needs to be a last resort, after you've tried other non-mediciated options.
+Furthermore, while many people just want to take a pill to address their anxiety, the best results are actually found when using medication in conjunction with therapy.

 Why to Avoid Medicine

 The main reason to avoid Xanax and other anxiety medications unless you need them is because they don't cure your anxiety.
 They merely dull it.
 Eventually, if you stop taking the medicine, your anxiety will always come back.

 That's clearly a problem.
 These medications already have trouble with side effects, tolerance, and addiction (more on that later), but perhaps their greatest problem is that they dull anxiety without helping a person truly fix the problem.
 Eventually you'll quit the medication, your anxiety will come back, and you'll find yourself suffering.
-That's why you need to make sure that you never depend on medicine alone.
+That's why you need to make sure that you never depend on medication alone.

 What is Alprazolam?

 Alprazolam is a drug in the benzodiazepine class.
-Like other benzodiazepines, Alprazolam isn't just an anxiolytic.
+Like other benzodiazepines, Alprazolam isn't just an anxiolytic (a drug to reduce anxiety).
 It's also a:

 - Muscle Relaxant